 Packaging any liquid or semi-liquid product, especially when it is a perishable item, can be made more affordable, appealing and environmentally friendly if you opt for flexible packaging.
 These containers can be made from paper, plastic, foil or film.
 The packages themselves can be produced in nearly any shape, although they are most frequently in the form of a pouch, bag, liner or overwrap.
-The industry accounted for about $30 billion in sales in 2016, and is expected to grow for the following reasons:
+The industry accounted for about $30 billion in sales in 2016, and is expected to grow.

 Flexible packaging helps companies to both establish their brand identity.
 It can also make creative changes in the appearance and function of their product when needed.
 The graphics, photos and print can look very clear and bright, metallics can be incorporated into all or part of the package, and portions can be made transparent to show off the content, as well as let consumers know how much is remaining inside.
 In a recent example, the food company Tahoe Trail Bars switched over to flexible packaging after experiencing sluggish sales.
 With the help of branding consultants and the creative potential of the new packaging materials, their sales increased by 200%.

 Consumers are also willing to pay more for the practical benefits of flexible packaging; they especially want packaging that is easy to store, resealable, and easy to open.
 About 60% of consumers would pay between 12% to 14% more for these benefits.
 When offered the same product in flexible or rigid packaging, one survey found that 71% of Americans preferred the product in the flexible packaging.